Topgolf: History

 By 2015, Topgolf had 28 locations that brought in 8 million customers.
 In January 2016, the company purchased the World Golf Tour gaming company.
 Also that year, Protracer golf ball tracking technology was purchased and renamed Toptracer.

 Topgolf and Village Roadshow Theme Parks agreed in 2016 to a joint venture to bring Topgolf to Australia.
 Village Roadshow received a 67% stake in the joint venture by providing 100% of the startup funds.
-On June 23, 2016, it was announced that Village Roadshow would open a venue next door to its popular theme parks, Warner Bros.
+On June 23, 2016, it was announced that Village Roadshow would open a venue next door to its popular theme park, Warner Bros.
 Movie World in Oxenford, Queensland in Australia.
 This was the first Topgolf venue outside the US and the UK The location opened in June 2018.
 Village indicated in March 2018 that they were looking for location proposals for up to eight Australia and Asia/Pacific locations.
 In July 2018, Village Roadshow sold $50 million in shares to fund Topgolf and for other purposes.
 In August 2018, Topgolf Australia reduced its stake in the joint venture from 33% to 3.7% with options to boost its share back up to 33% before December 31, 2020.
 Despite this action, Village Roadshow CEO Clark Kirby said the company continues to actively pursue other locations after encouraging financial results from Topgolf Australia.

 In 2017, Topgolf created a new television series titled Who Will Rock You, where eight of the best unsigned bands across the country compete for $50,000 and a Topgolf tour.
-Season one premiered in May 2018 won by Crimson Riot! female-led rock group.
+Season one premiered in May 2018 won by Crimson Riot female-led rock group.
 A second season with Matador Content and music publisher BMG was agreed upon with a March 28, 2019 start with 12 unsigned bands and a prize of $50,000 and signing with BMG.
 Topgolf Studios had four series available on its YouTube channel by October 2, 2019.
 At that time, the unit agreed with Will Smith's Westbrook Media to produce additional series with the unit for Topgolf starting with This Joka comedian documentary series.

 Canadian movie theatre company Cineplex Entertainment announced it entered a joint venture with Topgolf in July 2017 to open several Topgolf entertainment locations across Canada.
 However, in 2020, Topgolf and Cineplex mutually agreed to cancel the agreement due to financial pressure on Cineplex as a result of the COVID-19 pandemic.